 Founded in 1791 by the Priests of Saint-Sulpice (the Sulpicians), St. Mary's Seminary is the oldest Catholic seminary in the United States and has prepared more men for priestly ordination than any other seminary in the United States.
-Animated by a core of dedicated Sulpician priests, the faculty consists of a unique blend of diocesan priests, religious, and laity, all of whom are dedicated to forming young men for the Catholic priesthood for the Church of the 21st century.
-It trains seminarians from more than ten dioceses as far apart as Portland, Maine "The purpose of this effort on the part of the faculty was to encourage its members . . . to delve more deeply into the various academic disciplines offered at the seminary, with an eye to how that discipline should be taught in a Catholic seminary."
+Animated by a core of dedicated Sulpician priests, the faculty consists of a unique blend of diocesan priests, religious, and laity, all of whom are dedicated forming young men for the Catholic priesthood for the Church of the 21st century.
+It trains seminarians from more than ten dioceses as far apart as Portland, Maine and Richmond, Virginia and has rigorous standards for human, intellectual, and spiritual formation, spiritual direction, as well as pastoral outreach.

+"The purpose of this effort on the part of the faculty was to encourage its members . . . to delve more deeply into the various academic disciplines offered at the seminary, with an eye to how that discipline should be taught in a Catholic seminary."